Adjustable Height Rolling Desk Explained: Ergonomics, Uses, and Setup

 Wrong Height Setup

-Among the most common: positioning the desk too high or too low.
+Among the most common are positioning the desk too high or too low.
 Elbows resting at a height above or below table level will strain the shoulders and wrists; standing at the wrong height can lead to neck or back tension.
 Don’t forget to neutral posture – 90-degree elbows, monitor at eye level.

 Unlocked Wheels